November 04, 2021 / by Olaf Bánki

 This year, 2021, marks our 20th anniversary and it is a time to celebrate!
 Milestones include reaching over 2 million accepted species and the completion of the new Catalogue of Life infrastructure.

 Catalogue of Life (COL) is an international collaboration.
-The COL Checklist aims to provide researchers, policy-makers, environmental managers, and the wider public with a consistent and up-to-date index of the names of all the world’s known species.
+The Catalogue of Life aims to provide researchers, policy-makers, environmental managers, and the wider public with a consistent and up-to-date index of the names of all the world’s known species.
 COL originated in 2001 as a partnership between the organisations Species 2000 and the Integrated Taxonomic Information System (ITIS).
 Both organisations already started activities in the mid-90s.
 ITIS was originally created in 1996 at the behest of the United States White House Subcommittee on Biodiversity and Ecosystem Dynamics.
-The foundations of Species 2000, the legal organisation of the COL Checklist, were formed early in the 90s in close collaboration with partners such as the International Union for Biological Sciences, the Committee on Data of the International Science Council, and the Convention on Biological Diversity.
+The foundations of Species 2000, the legal organisation of the Catalogue of Life, were formed early in the 90s in close collaboration with partners such as the International Union for Biological Sciences, the Committee on Data of the International Science Council, and the Convention on Biological Diversity.
 After its formation, apart from institutional funding, COL received grants from the European Commission, the US National Science Foundation, the Dutch Ministry of Science and Technology/Netherlands Biodiversity Information Facility, and the World Bank/ Global Environmental Facility Fund.
 The Global Biodiversity Information Facility (GBIF) is one of COL’s prime supporters and users.
 Since 2017, the COL research infrastructure is included in the global strategic and work program of GBIF.

 COL is a wonderful example of a cost effective, functional research infrastructure that came to life by true worldwide collaboration, focus, and persistence of dedicated people offering their time to make it work.
 COL invites everyone who has an interest to become part of the effort.
 COL’s accomplishments are worth celebrating!